Manish Sisodia: Activism

 Sisodia's association with the Chief Minister of Delhi and AAP's founding chief Arvind Kejriwal goes back to their time together as leaders of the non-profit Parivartan, founded by the latter to take up cases of citizens who struggled to engage with the government.
 After formally quitting journalism, Sisodia along with Kejriwal founded Kabir, a non-profit that organised public hearings with government officials and people.
 He was one of the key members of the group that drafted the Right to Information Act.

 Subsequently, Sisodia became a key participant in the Anna Hazare led India Against Corruption movement of 2011 that sought a Jan Lokpal bill.
 He was involved in drafting the first version of that proposed legislation and was jailed for his involvement in protests.

 Political career

 Sisodia was one of the key founding members of the Aam Aadmi Party (AAP).
 He became a member of its Political Affairs Committee.
 He was elected as a Member of the Legislative Assembly in the December 2013 Delhi Assembly election, when he defeated Nakul Bhardwaj, a Bharatiya Janata Party candidate, by 11,476 votes in the Patparganj constituency of East Delhi.
 In the February 2015 Delhi Assembly election, which resulted in a landslide victory for AAP, he was again elected from Patparganj, defeating Vinod Kumar Binny of the Bharatiya Janata Party by over 28,761 votes.
 In 2020 Delhi Legislative Assembly election, he again defeated Ravinder Singh Negi, a BJP candidate by over 3000 votes.
+In 2025 Delhi Legislative Assembly election, he lost to Tarvinder Singh Marwah of Bharatiya Janata Party from Jangpura assembly constituency by 675 votes.